winstonpuckett/sentience-rpsystem/book.md

 # Character Composition

-The composition of a character is determined by the sum of ones attributes, skills, and equipped items.
+The composition of a character is determined by the sum of one's attributes, skills, and equipped items.
 When a player starts, they start at 0, with no (or minimal) equipment.
 Then as the game progresses, they level up attributes/skills and gain new equipment which allow them to have more predictable impact on the universe.

 ## Attributes